Craig Busch: Zion Wildlife Gardens

-In August 2011, Busch attempted to have his mother Patricia Busch adjudicated bankrupt over an alleged debt of $3800.
-Associate Judge Bell declined to hear the case on the day, and set a later hearing date set for October that year.
-In October, Busch then withdrew the bankruptcy proceedings, after Associate Judge Bell ordered Busch to pay $3800 as security costs for a hearing to proceed.
+In August 2011, Busch attempted to have his mother adjudicated bankrupt over an alleged debt of $3800.
+In October, Busch withdrew the bankruptcy proceedings after a judge ordered Busch to pay $3800 as security costs for a hearing to proceed.

-During mid-January 2012, the Northern Advocate reported a defamation suit was being taken against Busch and his spokeswoman Jill Albrow for statements and actions taken relating to a video uploaded on YouTube in August 2010.

 On 31 January 2012, Zion Wildlife Gardens was sold by receivers PricewaterhouseCoopers to Zion Wildlife Kingdom Limited.
 Busch also returned as a self-employed contractor, fulfilling a specialist animal handler role at the facility.

-In February 2012, current affairs programme Campbell Live revealed Busch had not reported injuries to a young boy by a lion cub, during his tenure as operator of Zion Wildlife Gardens.
-Former park workers also alleged that Busch had lost a finger after it had been bitten off by the white lion Gandor.
-Footage included in the programme also showed Busch pulling a lion on a chain, and of one animal being subjected to physical punishment.

 In April 2012, the park reopened under the name Kingdom of Zion.
-In the same month, the New Zealand-based current affairs programme Campbell Live aired an item concerning serious allegations made against Busch by Ed Hern of the Rhino & Lion Nature Reserve, and Fred Berrange of the Leopard Conservation Project, both based in South Africa, of unpaid loans and stolen film footage.
-In the same news item, questions were also raised about Busch's dealings with the finances of the defunct UK charity Big Cat Rescue Trust (UK).

 In August 2013, Busch's former lawyer Wayne Peters again took action against his former client for unpaid legal fees.
 Presiding judge John McDonald ruled that Busch was required to pay the sum of $86,351.47 for the legal work carried out, as well as interest and costs.

-Declawing at the Park

-From 2000 to 2008, during Busch's tenure as Zoo Operator, 30 (21 lions and 9 tigers) of the big cats were declawed, a "restricted" surgical procedure in New Zealand.
-No legal action was taken against Mr Busch.